Cleaning, muxing, and extracting subtitles using ffmpeg and the Python srt library

 - ffmpeg, a set of tools to manipulate multimedia data

-- srt, a Python library and set of tools I've written for dealing with SRT
+- srt, a Python library and set of tools I've written for dealing with SRT files (install with

 pip install srt)